haddocking/powerfit/README.md

 First install [docker](https://docs.docker.com/engine/install/) by following the instructions.

-A docker container comprised of powerfit and its necessary dependencies can be created for the linux/amd64 platform as follows
+A docker container comprised of PowerFit and its necessary CPU/GPU dependencies can be created for the linux/amd64 platform as follows

     docker build -t powerfit --platform linux/amd64 -f Dockerfile .